pgkt04/711-tracker/README.md

 # frontend
-fetches firebase data and presents analytics for the user
+react-js app that pulls data from firebase and presents analytics for the user.

 ![frontend ss](./resources/ss.png)